micropython-IMU/micropython-mpu9150/README.md

 |  5    |   10   |   13.8    |
 |  6    |    5   |   19.0    |

+### Use in interrupt callbacks

+These don't support code which uses the heap, which rules out a number of standard Python techniques including exception handling and the use of floating point.
+The following methods provide access to the device where this must be performed in a callback.

 ``get_accel_irq()``
 ``get_gyro_irq()``
+``get_mag_irq()``
-These methods provide a means of acquiring gyro and accelerometer readings within an interrupt callback.
-They populate iaccel[] and igyro[] instance variables respectively.
+These methods populate iaccel[], igyro[], and imag[] instance variables respectively.
 These are 3 element lists containing integer values with elements 0, 1 and 2 holding x, y and z values.
-These values are signed but not scaled: it is the responsibility of the interrupt handler code to apply a scaling factor depending on the range in use.
+These values are signed but not scaled: it is the responsibility of the callback to apply a scaling factor depending on the range in use.

+All return immediately.
+The magnetometer device differs from the others: whereas the accelerometer and gyro values are automatically kept up to date the magnetometer has to be triggered and takes time to acquire a reading.
+Hence ``get_mag_irq()`` is designed for repeated polling, as in a timer callback.
+If the device has been triggered and is ready it reads the data into the ``imag`` instance array.
+If it's triggered but not yet ready it does nothing.
+If it's untriggered it triggers it leaves the array unchanged.
+Thus, under repeated polling, the array will always hold the most recent data acquired from the magnetometer.

+Note that the scaling factors of the accelerometer and gyro depend only on the range selected, hence these can be hard coded in the callback.
+This works with the magnetometer but to get the most accurate readings the factory-set corrections should be applied.
+These are in instance variable ``mag_correction[]`` but being floating point values can't be used in a callback.
+Options (depending on application) are to apply them outside the callback, or convert them to scaled integers in initialisation code.

+See tests/irqtest.py for example code.

 Instance variables
 ------------------